Clinical trial recruitment for BALL CAR T-Cell therapy

 Disclaimer

-Listing a study on this site does not mean it has been evaluated by the authorities.
+A study’s listing on this website does not imply that the authorities have reviewed it.
 The safety and scientific validity of a study listed here is the responsibility of the study sponsor and investigators.
-Know the risks and potential benefits of clinical studies and talk to your health care provider before participating.
+Know the risks and potential benefits of clinical studies, and talk to your health care provider before participating.

-Information on the site is provided by study sponsors and investigators, and they are responsible for ensuring that the studies follow all applicable laws and regulations.
+Study sponsors and investigators are in charge of ensuring that the studies adhere to all relevant laws and regulations and provide information on the website.
 NLM staff do not verify the scientific validity or relevance of the submitted information beyond a limited quality control review for apparent errors, deficiencies, or inconsistencies.

 Subscribe To Our Newsletter